fare/asdf/README.md

       and functions all have docstrings.

 * [Makefile](Makefile)
-    * a minimal `Makefile` for bootstrapping purposes.
+    * a `Makefile` for bootstrap and development purposes.
-      Most of the logic is in the [asdf-tools](tools/asdf-tools.asd) system.

 * [tools/](tools/)
     * Some scripts to help ASDF users